Rockies vs. Marlins Player Props Betting Odds

-You can find player prop bet odds for Luis Arraez, Ryan McMahon and other players on the Miami Marlins and Colorado Rockies ahead of their matchup at 6:40 PM ET on Friday at LoanDepot park.
+Player prop bet options for Luis Arraez, Ryan McMahon and others are listed when the Miami Marlins host the Colorado Rockies at LoanDepot park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!